luffyguy/CEA_posts/README.md

 Different pages for each CRU Operation<br/>
 A functionality to like and dislike posts<br/>
 Different Pages for Liked and Disliked Posts<br/>
-Use Redux to store Liked and Disliked Posts and list of posts
+Use Redux to store Liked and Disliked Posts and list of posts<br/>
+Search using the search bar at realtime<br/>